jrburke/adapt-pkg-main/README.md

 Then, when the module loader is asked to load 'packageName', this adapter module is loaded, which then just loads and exports the main module inside the 'packageName' directory.

-This module takes the Main Adapter Writing approach.
-Ideally package managers would allow this natively as an install option, particularly once looking forward to ES 6 modules.
+adapt-pkg-main takes the Main Adapter Writing approach.
+Ideally package managers would allow this natively as an install option, particularly once ES6 modules become more of a reality.

-In the meantime, you can use this module to do the work, as something you trigger after using your package manager, as a post install step.
+In the meantime, you can use adapt-pkg-main to do the work, something you trigger after using your package manager, as a post install step.

-You do not need to use this module for every browser load of your project, just whenever there is change to the installed dependencies for your project.
+You do not need to use adapt-pkg-main for every browser load of your project, just whenever there is a change to the installed dependencies for your project.

 **Pros**: